GecikaDM/Huddle-landing-page-with-single-introductory-section/README.md

 Thanks for checking out this front-end coding challenge.

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.

+The web page is deployed with ZEIT now

+The challenge
+Practice, practice, practice on bases 👩‍💻